gallais/generic-syntax/doc/jfp19/letter.md

 # Additional extensions:

+* Cheney's ``Toward a general theory of names: binding and scope''

 While addressing the remark by reviewer 3 inciting us to compare and contrast Bach Poulsen et al.'s work with ours, we were reminded of Cheney's ``Toward a general theory of names: binding and scope'' and added a discussion of the possible extensions this works suggests.

+* Hatcliff and Danvy's ``A generic account of continuation-passing styles''

+While reformulating the reference to our previous work that was done in 3rd person (due to ICFP double blind constraints) we expandend on the CPS translation.
+The hope is that readers will get a clearer sense of whether they want to look into it.